Gender and Development Cooperation Fund

 What is the GDCF?

-The GDCF was established in May 2003 as a facility to promote gender equality and women's empowerment in the Asia Pacific region.
+The Gender and Development Cooperation Fund (GDCF) was established in May 2003 as a facility to promote gender equality and women's empowerment in Asia and the Pacific.

 What are the priorities?

 The GDCF supports country gender assessments and strategies to guide the formulation of country partnership strategies, project-specific gender action plans for ADB gender-relevant projects, recruitment of long-term gender consultants, gender impact assessments, and promotion of partnerships with women's organizations and other development partners.

 What kind of activities will be financed from the fund?

 The GDCF will finance activities that include the following components: